San Diego Halloween Events For Kids

 The Zoo’s zany maestro of fun, Dr. Zoolittle, will astound the crowd with a special “Creepy Crawly” show that just might change your mind about snakes and spiders.
 Magician Glowinda the Great and jugglers Humerus and Femur will mingle among guests, astonishing everyone with amazing feats and mind-blowing acts, while the Zoo characters will get into the spirit of the season and don their best Halloween costumes.

-Haunted Birch Aquarium: Sea Monster Mash
+Haunted Birch Aquarium: Halloween Aglow

 Birch Aquarium at Scripps (2300 Expedition Way)